"We need more leads!" Not necessarily.

 To produce long-term growth, you will always need a marketing and sales engine that generates new opportunities.
 You can never upsell and get repeated business from 100% of your clients, and even your most satisfied ones may pause their engagements.

 But consultants often ask me for suggestions for winning short-term business when things get tough.
-There are several tactics I usually recommend for consultancies that hire my Sales & Marketing Teardown.
+There are several tactics I usually recommend.
 The most powerful one?
 Finding opportunities in your existing network.

 Most of us have some kind of system to keep track of our contacts - it may be a CRM tool, a list of contacts in your email account or LinkedIn account, or even physical files (address books or pile of business cards).
 Some will be from clients, some prospects, and some random people you won’t remember, no matter how hard you try.